 She has worked in federal government departments, the Aboriginal Development Commission, the Department of Aboriginal Affairs, ATSIC and Aboriginal Hostels Limited and has run her own freelance company Amneris Pty Ltd.

 Nancia is a lifetime member of the Gadigal Information Service Aboriginal Corporation (93.7FM Koori Radio) and implemented its full time community radio licence in 2002/03.
 She was the inaugural Chair of the Australian Indigenous Communications Association.

 Daniel Browning (Australian)

 Daniel Browning is an Aboriginal journalist, radio broadcaster, documentary maker, sound artist and writer.
-Currently, he produces and presents Awaye!, the Indigenous art and culture program on ABC Radio National.
+Currently, he produces and presents Awaye!, the Indigenous art and culture program on ABC RN, a specialist radio network of Australia's national broadcaster.
 Awaye! surveys contemporary Indigenous cultural practice across the arts spectrum.
-A visual arts graduate, Daniel is also a widely-published freelance arts writer.
-He is the curator of Blak Box, a specially-designed sound pavilion commissioned by Urban Theatre Projects, the performing arts company based in western Sydney.
+A visual arts graduate, Daniel is also a widely published freelance arts writer.
+He is a former guest editor of Artlink Indigenous, an occasional series of the quarterly Australian contemporary arts journal.
+He is the curator of Blak Box, a specially designed sound pavilion commissioned by Urban Theatre Projects, a performing arts company based in western Sydney.
 Daniel is a descendant of the Bundjalung and Kullilli peoples of far northern New South Wales and south-western Queensland.